dfrios/wp-theme-miraclealeaf/readme.txt

 License: GNU General Public License v3 or later License URI: https://www.gnu.org/licenses/gpl-3.0.html

 A theme create only for Miracle Leaf website.
+This is fork for posts only.

 == Description ==

-Miracle Leaf is a fast and lightweight theme created only for mlcolombia.com website.
+Miracle Leaf is a fast and lightweight theme created only for mlcolombia.com website, and this a fork for posts only.

 == Copyright ==